Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Channel Estimation

 The optimal estimate of the $k$-th user's channel based on the observation vector $\mathbf{y}_{p}^{k}$ can be determined based on the MMSE criterion, which has been widely utilized in conventional massive MIMO systems \cite{zhang2014power,ngo2013energy,Hassibi2003training}.
-In RIS-aided massive MIMO systems where Rician fading is considered for all RIS-related channels, however, it is challenging to obtain the MMSE estimator.
-This is because the cascaded user-RIS-BS channel $\bf G$ in RIS-aided systems is not Gaussian distributed, but double Gaussian distributed instead\cite{DoubleGaussian2012}.
-To obtain closed-form channel estimates, as is needed for an insightful analysis, we adopt the sub-optimal but tractable LMMSE estimator.
-This is because the LMMSE estimator only requires the knowledge of first and second order statistics, and therefore does not need to know the exact channel distributions.
-In the following lemma, we present the required statistics for the channel vector $\mathbf{q}_{k}$ and the observation vector $\mathbf{y}_{p}^{k}$. \begin{lem} For $k \in \mathcal{K}$, the mean vectors and covariance matrices needed for the LMMSE estimator are given by{\footnote{These long-term statistical properties (such as geometric pathloss, Rician factors, and angles) can remain unchanged for a long time in the sub-6 GHz bands.
-Therefore, they can be estimated readily given a system setup and then be assumed to be perfectly known for brevity\cite{bjornson2017massive,demir2021channel,zhao2021twoTimeScale}.
-The investigation of imperfect statistical CSI will be left to our future work.}}
+In RIS-aided massive MIMO systems where Rician fading is considered for all RIS-aided channels, however, it is challenging to obtain the MMSE estimator.
+This is because the cascaded user-RIS-BS channel $\bf G$ in RIS-aided systems is not Gaussian distributed, but double Gaussian distributed \cite{DoubleGaussian2012}.
+To obtain closed-form channel estimates, as is needed to obtain useful design insights, we adopt the sub-optimal but tractable LMMSE estimator.
+This is because the LMMSE estimator only requires the knowledge of the first and second order statistics, and therefore it does not need to know the exact channel distributions.
+In the following lemma, we present the required statistics for the channel vector $\mathbf{q}_{k}$ and the observation vector $\mathbf{y}_{p}^{k}$. \begin{lem} For $k \in \mathcal{K}$, the mean vectors and covariance matrices that are needed to compute the LMMSE estimator are given by

 where $a_{k1}=N c_{k} \delta$ and $a_{k2} = N c_{k}\left(\varepsilon_{k}+1\right)+\gamma_{k}$ are two auxiliary variables. \end{lem}

 \itshape {Proof:} \upshape See Appendix \ref{appendix2}. $\blacksquare$